Flutter-Buddies/README/README.md

 * Monthly Mass Meetups are held on discord voice chat once a month on the last friday of the month.
 * #mmm-reminder - Get a reminder for the next upcoming MMM. **You will need to subscribe for the reminder EACH month**

-#### Group Projects
-Group projects are open source projects that anyone can contribute, but mainly are headed by the small meetup groups.
-This gives you something fun to do with other devs and teaches you how to participate in a group project.
-Be ambitious, build something great, have fun and work with other devs.

-* #group-projects - Here you can propose a new project or discuss which group project you'd like to join.
-* #github-names - Put your name here to get added to the [Flutter Buddies Github Org](https://github.com/Flutter-Buddies) where our projects reside.
-* Group Project Voice chats are available for discussing a project you are working on.

 #### Streaming Channels
 Streaming channels are for anyone to stream their coding or gaming or whatever.
 Chat is available.